Riesz transform on manifolds with quadratic curvature decay: boundedness of the Riesz transform

-That is to say for $\alpha\in \cC^\infty_0(T^*M)$ and $f\in \cC^\infty_0(M)$ :
+That is to say for $\alpha\in \cC^\infty_0(T^*M)$ and $f\in \cC^\infty_0(M)$:

 and similarly for $R_1$.
-The Schwarz kernel of the Riesz transform has a singularity along the diagonal of $M\times M$ and $R_d$ is the restriction the kernel of the Riesz transform to the following neighborhood of the diagonal :
+Note that if $\upkappa r(x)\le r(y)$ then, recalling $\upkappa\ge 4$, we get: Hence on $\Omega_1$ we are far away from the diagonal.
+The Schwartz kernel of the Riesz transform has a singularity along the diagonal of $M\times M$ and $R_d$ is the restriction the kernel of the Riesz transform to the following neighborhood of the diagonal: